emma-farina/emma-farina.github.io/data_story.md

 		</tbody>
 	</table>

-	<p align="justify"><br>We have significant causal relationship for German, Catalan and English, for which people's interest follows mobility restrictions by two weeks, and for Serbian, for which the time lag is only one week.
-Overall, we can say an increased curiosity towards foreign cuisines is observed after a period of around two weeks after strict mobility measures are in place.
-As compared to the results for the other research questions, ...</p>
+	<p align="justify"><br>We have significant causal relationship for German, Catalan and English, for which people's interest follows mobility restrictions by two weeks.
+Overall, we can say an increased investigation of one's own country's traditions is observed after a period of around two weeks after strict mobility measures are in place.
+This result is surprising, as one might expect these kind of changes to occur on a longer time scale.</p>

+	<p align="justify">You might now ask whether, when Wikipedia users weren't searching for their own country's cuisine, they showed more interest for similar cultures, rather than completely different ones.
+To get a first idea of how similar the cuisines we considered are, you can have a look at the following heat map, based on shared ingredients between pairs of cuisines.</p>

+	<iframe src="./plots/Cuisine_similarity.jpeg" height=600 width=600></iframe>

+	<p align="justify">It would be interesting to use this discrimination to further analyze interest shifts, as people might associate the tastes they are used to to comfort, and turn towards them in difficult times.

 <h2 id="q3">Food delivery services</h2>